demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardianARCEventCollector/DigitalGuardianARCEventCollector_description.md

 This integration is supported by Palo Alto Networks.

 ### Configuration
-Event fetch interval should be set to "1 hour".
+The integration fetch interval should be set to a minimum of "1 hour".
+If set to less, a quota error might be received.
-A quote error might be received in case of fetching every "1 minute".

 ### How to get the configuration parameters
 API Client ID: